 Gold (XAU/USD) Analysis, Price and Chart

-For all market-moving data releases and events see the DailyFX Calendar.
+For all market–moving events and data releases, see the DailyFXCalendar

 of clients are net long.

 Client sentiment shows 83.63% of traders are net-long with the ratio of traders long to short at 5.11 to 1.We typically take a contrarian view to crowd sentiment, and the fact traders are net-long suggests Gold prices may continue to fall.Positioning is less net-long than yesterday but more net-long from last week.
 The combination of current sentiment and recent changes gives us a further mixed Gold trading bias.